 Hull City Council has a Fair Access Protocol.
 This ensures that children without a school place and vulnerable children are offered a place at a suitable school as soon as possible.
+The school participates in the Fair Access Protocol.

 10 Admission Outside of Normal Year Group (Deferred & Delayed Entry)